gonejack/everimg/README.md

 ##### Service management

-Supervisor is recommend for service management, take a look on ./deploy/supervisor.ini.
+Supervisor is recommended for service management, take a look on ./deploy/supervisor.ini.

 ### Cautions